How to install WordPress on your hosting

 -

-- Choose Domain: Choose the domain where you want to install WordPress.
-If you have multiple domains, select the one you want to use.
+- Choose Domain: So go ahead and select the domain where you wanna install WordPress.
+If you have multiple domains, simply choose the one you want to use.

 - Site Name: Enter the name of your website.